-Theodore J. Schneider practices in the areas of business and corporate transactions, employment, municipal and public law and homeowners associations.
-Ted began his legal career in 2002 when he joined the Los Angeles office of Gibson, Dunn & Crutcher, L.L.P. before relocating to Ventura County.
+Theodore J. Schneider practices in the areas of business and corporate transactions, employment law counseling, municipal and public law, real estate and land use, and homeowner associations.
+Ted began his legal career in 2002 when he joined the Los Angeles office of Gibson, Dunn & Crutcher, L.L.P. before relocating to Ventura County to join his father in practice.

 Business & Corporate Transactions

-Ted advises and represents small local businesses as well as publicly traded multinational companies, entrepreneurs and non-profit corporations in various corporate transactions, including formation, mergers and acquisitions (stock and asset sales) and corporate governance.
-Ted works closely with his clients to draft, review, and negotiate complex contracts related to sales of goods and services, buy-sell agreements, lease agreements, service contracts, releases and waivers, real property agreements, shareholder agreements, LLC operating agreements, licensing agreements and the preparation and review of other related documents.
+Ted advises and represents small local businesses as well as publicly-traded multinational companies, entrepreneurs and non-profit corporations in various corporate transactions, including entity formation and selection, mergers and acquisitions (stock and asset sales), and corporate governance.
+Ted works closely with his clients to draft, review, and negotiate complex contracts related to sales of goods and services, buy-sell agreements, equipment lease agreements, service contracts, releases and waivers, shareholder agreements, LLC operating agreements, partnership agreements, and licensing agreements.

 Real Estate Transactions

-Ted provides representation to developers, business owners, landlords, tenants, buyers and sellers in connection with residential and commercial real estate transactions, including negotiating, drafting and reviewing contracts, easements, coordinating and procuring financing, obtaining title reports, and closing your transaction to the numerous litigation disputes that may arise from any of the forgoing transactions.
+Ted provides representation to developers, business owners, landlords, tenants, buyers and sellers in connection with residential and commercial real estate transactions, including negotiating, drafting and reviewing contracts, easements, licenses, coordinating and procuring financing, obtaining and reviewing title reports, and closing the transaction.
+Ted also assists and advises clients in connection with code enforcement matters, development projects, construction contracts, development agreements, and applying for and processing entitlements from local government agencies, including attending hearings and preparing applications.

 Municipalities And Public Agencies

 Ted is experienced in the representation of cities, joint powers associations, special districts and other public agencies.
 He previously held two public office positions, including City Attorney for the City of Fillmore, California and Assistant City Attorney for the City of Ojai, California.
-In recent years, Ted’s municipal and public law practice emphasized zoning and land use, economic development, affordable and market rate housing developments, and mixed-use and commercial projects.
+In recent years, Ted’s municipal and public law practice emphasized zoning and land use, economic development, affordable and market-rate housing developments, and mixed-use and commercial projects.
+Ted represents districts in connection with contract negotiations and compliance matters.
 Ted is often called upon to render legal opinions for public entities in connection with purchase and financing transactions.
-His government entity experience also includes assisting public agencies with general plans and codes, zoning, public parks, subdivisions and complex real property acquisitions, exchanges and conveyances.
+His government entity experience also includes assisting public agencies and districts with general plans and codes, zoning, public parks, subdivisions and complex real property acquisitions, exchanges and conveyances.
 As a city attorney, Ted regularly assisted his municipal clients with the Political Reform Act (conflicts of interest), Brown Act (open meeting laws), Public Records Act and elections laws.
 Ted also utilizes his municipal law experience to assist property owners with code enforcement issues.

 Ted has extensive experience in advising public agencies, as well as developers and contractors, with respect to navigating public works bidding and contracting laws, including prevailing wage laws.
 Ted is versed in the Tort Claims Act and risk management, mobile home park law, development agreements, the California Environmental Protection Act (CEQA), and municipal election procedures and challenges.